kentoapps/Ministagram/README.md

 Also LiveData and ViewModel care data state so it's safe even if user rotates screen.

 Navigation is one of exciting new features for me!
 It's still alpha and there aren't enough information or tips about it but it's powerful so it'll be standard feature in the near future.
-Navigaiton looks like Storyboard iOS which shows screen navigation clearly.
+Navigation looks like Storyboard iOS which shows screen navigation clearly.
 However it differs from Storyboard.
 You cannot edit views in layout but edit only navigation including transition animation and arguments.
 I like Navigation because I can write more simple codes in class file and pass arguments to another fragment safely(type safe).

 ## Foundation